mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 ### 2.1 The Mapbox Standard Style

 We're excited to announce the launch of Mapbox Standard, our latest Mapbox style, now accessible to all customers in a beta version.
 The new Mapbox Standard core style enables a highly performant and elegant 3D mapping experience with powerful dynamic lighting capabilities, landmark 3D buildings, and an expertly crafted symbolic aesthetic.
-With Mapbox Standard, we are also introducing a new paradigm for how to interact with map styles.
+With Mapbox Standard, we are also introducing a new paradigm for how to interact with map styles based around style importing (see below section for more details).

 To set Mapbox Standard as the style for your map in v11 you can use the same ``StyleURI`` convenience variables from v10 like below.
 Mapbox Standard is the new default style, so not setting a ``StyleManager/styleURI`` means your map will use Mapbox Standard.